 If anything, that core attribute of state sovereignty has taken on even greater importance in the wake of the Sixteenth Amendment, which empowers the federal government to tax the income of the States' citizenry.
 See U.S. Const.
 Amend.
 XVI.
 Taxing citizens is a zero-sum game.
 No matter how many sovereigns tax them, citizens cannot be taxed more than 100%, and they begin avoiding taxable activity at far lower rates.
 That makes the States' power to set their own tax policy in the shadow of the Sixteenth Amendment critical not only to their ability to sustain their own governments, but also to serve as a check on the federal government's own taxing power.
 States may not be able to stop the federal government from taxing the income their citizens produce.
-But at least States can try to alleviate the burden on their citizens by reducing their own reliance on tax revenues.
+But at least States can try to alleviate the burden on their citizens by reducing their own reliance on tax revenues, especially when the federal government uses the tax revenues it collects from their citizenry to insert itself into functions traditionally left to the States (or even more perversely, redistributes federal tax revenues to States to spend on matters of traditional state concern).
 The States' ability to play this safety-valve role is critical to preserving the framers' vision that a system of dual-sovereignty would enhance, rather than threaten, individual liberty.
 See Bond, 564 U.S. at 221.

-Those bedrock tenets of federalism resolve this case.
+Those bedrock tenets of federalism should suffice to resolve this case.
 Some matters are simply too close to the core of state sovereignty for the federal government to dictate their terms, even if those terms are framed as conditions.
-See Coyle v.
-Smith, 221 U.S. 559, 577 (1911) (holding unconstitutional an effort to prevent Oklahoma from relocating its capitol as a condition of its admission to the Union).
-Just as the federal government may not dictate the location of a State capitol, the federal government may not dictate whether a State can lower or raise taxes.
-That Congress purports to do so here as a condition on the receipt of federal funds (or, more aptly, federal tax revenues collected from the States' citizens) makes no difference.
-As Coyle recognizes, some conditions are per se ultra vires.
+See, e.g., Coyle v.
+Smith, 221 U.S. 559, 577 (1911) (holding unconstitutional effort to prevent Oklahoma from relocating its capitol as a condition of its admission to the Union).
+Just as it is not for the federal government to decide where a State should locate its capitol, it is not for the federal government to decide whether a State should lower or raise taxes.
+That Congress has purported to do so here as a condition on the receipt of federal funds (or, more aptly, federal tax revenues collected from the States' own citizens) makes no difference.
+As Coyle recognizes, some conditions reach so deeply into the core of state sovereignty that they are simply ultra vires even as conditions on funds.